Ghulam Muhammad Din Puri

-Ghulam Muhammad Din Puri (1835 - 24 March 1936) was an Islamic scholar also known as the founder of Dinpur Sharif.
+Ghulam Muhammad Din Puri (1835–24 March 1936) was an Islamic scholar who founded Dinpur Sharif.
 He was originally from Jhang and belonged to the Rind Baloch family.
-He also played an active role in the Silk Letter Movement.
+He played an active role in the Silk Letter Movement.

 Biography

 Ghulam Muhammad was born in 1835 in the Mouza Alam Khan of eastern Jhang District.

-There was an old man named Hafiz Muhammad Siddique of Mouza Bharchondi Sharif in Sindh.
-Maulana Ghulam Muhammad was also impressed by them, and from time to time visited Choundi and lived in their service.
-Hafiz Mohammad Siddique tested and trained Maulana Ghulam Mohammad's inner abilities.

 He died on 24 March 1936.
-Maulana Ghulam Muhammad Ghotvi, Vice Chancellor of Bahawalpur University led the funeral prayers.
+Maulana Ghulam Muhammad Ghotvi, Vice Chancellor of Bahawalpur University, led the funeral prayers.
 He is buried in Dinpur Cemetery.